ceph/ceph/doc/dev/cephadm/cephadm-exporter.rst

 .. note:: Since the same SSL configuration is used on every exporter, when you supply your own settings you must ensure that the CN or SAN components of the distinguished name are either **not** used or created using wildcard naming.

+The crt, key and token files are all defined with restrictive permissions (600), to help mitigate against the risk of exposure to any other user on the Ceph cluster node(s).

 Administrator Interaction
 =========================